Ttawii/Glide/README.md

 # Glide - Flagyard CTF Walkthrough

-This is a walkthrough for solving the **Shuffler** challenge from the **Flagyard CTF**.
+This is a walkthrough for solving the **Glide** challenge from the **Flagyard CTF**.
 The challenge involves reversing a custom encryption process to retrieve the original input that satisfies the conditions.

 ## Challenge Description
 ### Ice skating?
 Slide!